Kane County, Illinois Divorce Attorneys

 If your petition is successful, the payor's employer is ordered by the court to withhold a certain amount of the payor's salary to pay towards support.
 The employer must comply with this court order, and the funds will be transferred to a neutral third party (the State Disbursement Unit) or directly to the receiving if both parties agree.

 The court will examine the payor's financial circumstances to determine how much of the payor's salary will be garnished.
 Often it will include the past unpaid balance (arrearages) in addition to current payments.
 In most cases of wage garnishment, the amount is limited to 15% of the payor's gross income.
-Child support garnishments are the only exception to that rule, as the payor would have been paying a minimum of 20% of their income for one child, according to the statutory formula used to determine child support obligations.
+Child support garnishments are the only exception to that rule, since the statutory formula used to determine child support obligations may require a payor to contribute more than 15% of their income to child support.

 Contact Our Aggressive St. Charles, IL Divorce Lawyers